paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-10-05-kunstmuseum_basel.md

   alignment: 'bleed'
 %}

 Finally, I was drawn to this painting by **[Ferdinand Hodler][14]**.
 Again, the expressionist style appealed to me, not least its vivid palette and the contrasting highlights along the mountainside.
-I'd experiment with this style myself, if I painted.
+I’d experiment with this style myself, if I painted.
 Hmmm, maybe I should start?

 [1]: http://smashingconf.com/freiburg-2016/
 [2]: https://www.vitra.com/en-us/campus